Employee Perspective: Embracing Accommodation as the Future of Design

 Accommodation, in its simplest form, is how a brand, company, or event can "hug" as many people as possible.
 When done well, it doesn’t just build brand loyalty with individual attendees—it creates momentum for industry-wide change.
 Event professionals at the cutting edge of creative inclusion and accessibility – in all aspects – will meet the needs of today’s audiences and set the standard for future events.

 As experiential marketers, we are responsible for shaping our industry's future by embracing accommodation as the cornerstone of creative event design and a driving force behind creativity and engagement.
 By focusing on DEIA, we create environments where everyone feels welcome and valued.
-This, in turn, enhances the overall experience for everyone involved
+This, in turn, enhances the overall experience for everyone involved.

 If you’re ready to join us on this journey, we’re here to collaborate, innovate, and transform the future of events – one inclusive experience at a time.
 Reach out to your InVision account director today or info@iv.com, and let’s start building a more accessible future for all.